juspay/hyper-sdk-react/README.md

 # Hyper-SDK-React

 React native module for HyperSDK which enables payment orchestration via different dynamic modules.
-More details available at <https://developer.juspay.in/v2.0/docs/introduction> .
+More details available at Juspay Developer Docs for [Express Checkout SDK](https://developer.juspay.in/v2.0/docs/introduction) and [Payment Page SDK](https://developer.juspay.in/v4.0/docs/introduction).
 Some part of module depends heavily on native functionalities are not updatable dynamically.

 ## Installation